rebryant/pgpbs-artifact/benchmarks/cardinality/README.txt

 randomG-XXXX-nN-d05_shuf.cnf
-	Attempt to find perfect matchings in a random N X (N+1) bipartite graph with 50% density.
+	Attempt to find perfect matchings in a random N X (N+1) bipartite graph with 50% density for N=19,20.
 These are from a set of benchmarks in the 2021 SAT competition.
 None of the entrants could generate a proof for these particular benchmarks within the 5000s time limit.
 PGPBS handles them easily.
 PGBDD could do so with extensive guidance from the user; otherwise it scales exponentialy

 2. Make options